 Using Olumiant may increase your risk of developing certain cancers, such as lymphoma or skin cancer.
 Ask your doctor about this risk.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take Olumiant?

-- Take Olumiant one time each day with or without food.
+You may take Olumiant with or without food.